scrampy/home-inventory/User_Flow_Scenarios.md

 ## Key User Flows

-### 1. Add Item to Inventory
+### 1. Add Item to Inventory and Shopping List (with Aisle)
-1. **User logs in** (required for all inventory actions).
+1. User logs in.
-2. **User selects a location** from the dropdown on the Inventory screen.
+2. User navigates to the Master Items screen.
-3. **User fills out the "Add / Update Items" form:**
-    - Selects an item from the dropdown.
-    - Enters quantity.
-    - Submits the form.
-4. **Inventory table updates** to show the item in the selected location with one row per item, featuring minimal button width for +, -, and delete actions.
+3. User adds a new item, assigning an aisle (e.g., "Produce").
+4. User adds the item to the shopping list from the Master Items screen.
+5. User navigates to the Shopping List screen.
+6. The item appears in the shopping list with the assigned aisle shown in the "Aisle" column.

 ### 2. Add Location
 1. User logs in.